uom-mde/foundation-s/README.md

 # Foundation S

-This is an Omeka S theme based on ZURB Foundation Sites.
+University of Manchester branded Omeka S theme based on ZURB Foundation Sites.
 It currently comes with a default stylesheet for prototyping as well as 3 other style options.

 ## Installation